skip to content

 Optional fourth year (Part III)

 The fourth year is an optional integrated Masters with 80 or so courses available.
 Most students choose 6 to 8 courses, to study a subject in depth.
-There is also the opportunity to write an essay, chosen from the 100 or so possible set titles, or on a topic proposed by you and agreed with one of the lecturers.
+You will also write an essay on a research topic, chosen from the 100 or so possible set titles, or on a topic proposed by you and agreed with one of the lecturers.

 The four year course leads to a BA with MMath.